MSquaredTechologies/Rothult-ESPeasy/README.md

 **Final result**

+In order to fit the NodeMCU to the battery compartment, extra headers have to be desoldered.
-A Wemos D1 mini can be fitted inside the battery compartment (we can't use batteries anyway with an online ESP due to power consumption), so drill a hole in the side of the housing (where the battery compartment is inserted) and guide the wires out.
+so drill a hole in the side of the housing (where the battery compartment is inserted) and guide the wires out.
 Solder them to the D1 with some slack, and tuck it into the compartment while sliding it into place.